 Not sure where to start?

 Staring at a blank page can be intimidating so try checking out how other people use their bullet journals.
-You can see my bullet journaling and art journaling posts HERE.
+You can see photos of my bullet journals and art journals HERE.

 Keep It Simple